wycats/jquery-governance/doc/conflicts.markdown

 the box will bring up a popup menu where the voting member can select the appropriate conflict status.

+The conflict statuses will be populated from the conflict_reasons table.
+This table will have an additional field to state whether the conflict reason is a direct or indirect conflict.

 Submitting the conflict status will add an entry in the conflicts table.

+A member could conceivably have multiple conflicts for a motion.

 Direct conflict: If you fall into the second or third conflict status, then you cannot vote.
 Your voting actions will not appear on the page.
 If you have